Ericsson Stock Soars 15 Percent Amid Profit Surge and Dividend Outlook

 According to Narvinger, all important markets want Ericsson to be present with production, research, and development on site in their country.

-And we have in the USA both research and development and also production, in the same way that we quite recently announced that we will be doing research and development in Japan.
+And we have in the USA both research and development and also production, in the same way that we have recently announced that we will do research and development in Japan.

 The number of employees always varies over time.
 As soon as we need to see that we need to make changes, we communicate them.
 We have nothing to communicate at present, says Narvinger.

-Telecom equipment manufacturer Ericsson reports an operating profit of 15.2 billion kronor for the third quarter of the year, compared to 5.8 billion during the same period last year.
+Telecom equipment manufacturer Ericsson reports an operating profit of 15.2 billion kronor for the third quarter this year, compared with 5.8 billion for the same period last year.

 The adjusted operating result more than doubled to 15.4 billion kronor.